racvbs/Pewlett-Hackard-Analysis/README.md

 ## Purpose

-The Pewlett Hackard analysis deep need to organize all the data the company generates.
+The Pewlett Hackard analysis dept. need to organize all the data the company generates.
-That's the reason why set up all the tools in they analysis' eviroment:
+That's the reason why they ask to build their analysis' enviroment as follows:

 - Postgresql
 - Visual Studio